-Today we're introducing Thinking Prompt — a unified agentic workspace inside varCHAR that combines a Terminal, AI Chat, and Codegen into a single experience where AI agents don't just suggest — they take action.
+Today we're introducing Thinking Prompt — a unified agentic workspace inside Bonacci Studio that combines a Terminal, AI Chat, and Codegen into a single experience where AI agents don't just suggest — they take action.

 Three Tabs, One Workspace